Is 637 a good credit score?

 Some auto lenders will not lend to someone with a 637 score.
-If you are able to get approved for an auto loan with a 637 score, it could be expensive.
-If you can raise your credit score, it will be much easier to get a car.
+If you are able to get approved for a car loan with a 637 score, it could be expensive.
+If you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit

 Credit scores in the Fair range often reflect a history of credit mistakes or errors.
 For example, you may have some late payments, charges offs, foreclosures, and even bankruptcies showing up on your credit report.

 Here are five ways to improve your 637 credit score:

 1. Dispute Negative Accounts on Your Credit Report